-The Land Use By-law shall establish a maximum height of 90 metres for the DD, CEN-2, and CEN-1 Zones, where the scale of new developments shall not exceed the maximum allowable FAR value and the maximum height.
+The Land Use By-law shall establish a maximum height of 90 metres for the DD, 40 storeys or 90 metres for the CEN-2, and 33 storeys or 90 metres for the CEN-2, and 33 storeys or 90 metres for the CEN-1 Zones, where the scale of new developments shall not exceed the maximum allowable FAR value and the maximum height.
+(RC-May23/24;E-June13/24)

-The Land Use By-law shall establish maximum building height requirements for the DH Zone and all other zones, except for the DD, CEN-2 and CEN-1 Zones, based on local context and consistent with the maximum heights identified on Map 4 and Table 2 of this Plan.
+The Land Use By-law shall establish maximum building height requirements for all zones except for the DD, CEN-2 and CEN-1 Zones, based on local context and consistent with the maximum heights identified on Map 4 and Table 2 of this Plan.
+(RC-May23/24;E-June13/24)